October 31, 2019

 Here are great gift ideas for the person who’s always cold:

 A Zippo Hand Warmer is excellent gift for your friend with icy hands.
 Throw in a bottle of lighter fluid so they can fire it up ASAP and dole out warm handshakes and high fives.
 This gadget can produce more than 10 times the heat of disposable warmers.

-2. Handmade Felted-wool slippers
+2. Handmade felted-wool slippers

 You can’t go wrong with these cozy breathable felted-wool slippers by Glerups; they have a soft leather sole perfect for puttering around the house.
-They’re also available with a rubber sole in case your always-cold friend likes to go for a stroll around the block.

 “For the golden trifecta of warm and cozy, you need to cover: 1.
 Feet (I suggest thick wool socks).
 2. A hot beverage to warm cold fingers and to warm up from the inside out.
 3. A fleece sweater to keep the heat in.” – Tip from MEC staffer Aimee

-3. A blanket they’ll have forever
+3. A blanket they can wear

 4. Hut booties

 Hut booties are an MEC staffer favourite and we’ve heard them referred to as “warm clouds for your feet.”
 The cushioned footbeds are made to keep your friend warm as they scurry across the cold cabin (or cold living room) floor.

 You can wear these merino wool gloves solo or use them as a great +1 for layering.
 The tips of the index finger and thumb are touchscreen-compatible, so the lucky wearer can text or take a photo without their hands getting chilly.